German Association for Mathematical Logic and for Basic Research in the Exact Sciences: Activities

 Colloquium Logicum 2012 was part of the German activities of the Alan Turing Year, celebrating the centenary of Alan Turing.
 As part of these celebrations, the DVMLG organised a theatre tour of the University Players Hamburg performing Hugh Whitemore's play Breaking the Code in Germany and the Netherlands.

 The Colloquium Logicum in Konstanz was scheduled for September 2020, but was postponed to for two years due to the COVID-19 pandemic.

 Together with the German Mathematical Society (DMV), the DVMLG organises the Fachgruppe Mathematische Logik (Section Mathematical Logic).

 The DVMLG has a publication agreement with the scientific publishing house Wiley and has been responsible for the scientific management of the journal Mathematical Logic Quarterly since 2011.

+Since 2024, the DVMLG awards the Ernst Zermelo Ring, an honour given every four years to a researcher in the foundations of mathematics who had a sustained influence on the development of the field and is expected to continue to remain active and influential.
+The first ringbearer is Ulrich Kohlenbach, honoured for his systematic development of proof mining.